NGiridharaHolla/Web-Development-For-Everybody-Capstone/README.md

-# Portfolio (web development for everybody capstone).
+# Web Development for Everybody Capstone.
-Portfolio built using HTML5 and CSS3
+Portfolio webpage built using HTML5 and CSS3